/* Help to copy the thing properly quoted for the shell safety.

 int unquote_c_style(struct strbuf *, const char *quoted, const char **endp);

-size_t quote_c_style(const char *name, struct strbuf *, FILE *, int no_dq);
+size_t quote_c_style(const char *name, struct strbuf *, FILE *, unsigned);

-void quote_two_c_style(struct strbuf *, const char *, const char *, int);
+void quote_two_c_style(struct strbuf *, const char *, const char *, unsigned);

 void write_name_quoted(const char *name, FILE *, int terminator);